Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 - Severe abdominal pain before and during menstruation

-- Pain during sex
+- Pain during or after sex

 How is endometriosis diagnosed?